Food Allergies We Manage

 First Anaphylactic Reaction

-My history in the food allergy world goes back to 2009 when my first and oldest child had an anaphylactic reaction to peanut, by way of a popular brand frozen peanut butter and jelly sandwich.
+My history in the food allergy world goes back to 2008 when my first and oldest child reacted mildly to a “Scotcharoo”, and later in 2009 he had an anaphylactic reaction to peanut, by way of a popular brand frozen peanut butter and jelly sandwich.
 It was traumatic for him, but it was also extremely traumatic for myself and my husband.

 Creating a Support Group Turned Non-Profit